Buy 3M Stock for Portfolio Protection

 Editor’s note: “3M (MMM) Stock Remains an Attractive Defensive Play” was previously published in March 20.
 It is regularly updated to include the most relevant information.

 The question is whether the recent market rebound can continue.
-Even with investor enthusiasm as of late.
+Even as some analysts double-down on their forecasts of a V-shaped recovery.
 But, though markets may do a 180 in the short-term, 3M is a defensive stock, so it could provide investors with a good opportunity.

 Let’s dive in and see why 3M stock could be a buy at today’s prices.